 Download: Apple Notes (Free)

 Notability is the best note-taking app for iPad if the ability to annotate PDFs is important to you.
-It’s also a great app if you want to take notes with your Apple Pencil or a stylus, Notability makes a great app for creating beautiful bullet journal spreads.
+Since it facilitates note-taking with the Apple Pencil or a stylus, Notability makes a great app for creating beautiful bullet journal spreads.

 Some of the app’s most noteworthy features include: